AuraOne / Resources / AI Operations

 Modern AI systems are not just models.
 They are prompts, tools, policies, reviewers, external data, computer-use actions, compliance obligations, and long-running workflows.
 A release can fail even when the model artifact is healthy.

-The missing primitive is the release gate.
+The missing primitive is the launch check.

 What MLOps did well